Highland Radio

 Highland Radio is the local radio service for the County Donegal (North) franchise, operating under a licence from the Broadcasting Authority of Ireland (BAI).
-Headquartered at the Mountain Top in Letterkenny, the station broadcasts throughout a large swathe of Ulster (especially West Ulster), with it being received in the nearby city of Derry and in much of the rest of County Londonderry, as well as in large parts of County Tyrone and County Fermanagh, and in parts of County Antrim.

-Highland began broadcasting on 15 March 1990, and is currently franchised until 2024.
-It is currently Ireland's 'Number One Local Radio Station', a claim backed up by having both the highest market share of any local station within the Republic of Ireland.
-Highland Radio employs 21 full-time and 40 part-time employees.
+The station began broadcasting on 15 March 1990, and is franchised until 2024.

-Its flagship current affairs programme is The Nine 'til Noon Show, which is presented by Greg Hughes.
+Headquartered at the Mountain Top in Letterkenny, Highland broadcasts throughout large parts of Ulster (especially West Ulster), with it being received in the nearby city of Derry and in much of the rest of County Londonderry, as well as in large parts of County Tyrone and County Fermanagh, and in parts of County Antrim.
+It has the highest market share of any local station within the Republic of Ireland.